Arts on Prescription

 Who is it for?

-Our Art Groups are for adults with mild to moderate physical and/or mental health challenges.
+Our Art Group is for adults with mild to moderate physical and/or mental health challenges.
 You will not need to complete a referral form.

 Unlike our Arts on Prescription course, Art Group sessions are not taught.
 You can choose your own art projects and a member of staff is always on hand if you need inspiration or help using materials.
 Basic materials are provided.